Sdcantwell3/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

+## Code Used
+ 1. To print the Total Votes to the therminal I used the following lines of code.

 ## Summary

 The Analysis of the election show that: